+The dress code is based on the fact that learning to use socially acceptable manners and selecting attire appropriate to specific occasions and activities are critical factors in the total educational process.
+Understanding and employing these behaviors not only improve the quality of one's life, but also contributes to optimum morale, as well as embellishes the overall campus image.
+They also play a major role in instilling a sense of integrity and an appreciation of values and ethics.
 Students entering through the doors of the UMES School of Pharmacy (SOP) are on their way to reaping the benefits afforded to all health care professionals by society.
 In return for these benefits and prestige, society has developed elevated expectations of professional behavior for health care professionals.
 These expectations include competence, integrity, a caring attitude, and an engaging affect.
 The public also expects their health care professionals to maintain high standards of language, communication skills, hygiene, and professional attire.

 In today's health care system, the concept of pharmaceutical care has introduced pharmacists as health care professionals.
 Pharmacists are assuming a greater responsibility and a more active role in maintaining the health of the population they serve.
 Image alone will not assure the desired excellence in pharmaceutical care.
-As a representative of the School of Pharmacy, a student's personal appearance is an extension of the School and will, to some degree, determine how customers, patients, and colleagues view the student, the program, and the profession of pharmacy.
+As a representative of the SOP, a student's personal appearance is an extension of the School and will, to some degree, determine how customers, patients, and colleagues view the student, the program, and the profession of pharmacy.

+Conservatism and discretion are key determinants of professional attire which goes hand in hand with portraying a professional image.
 The following standards for attire apply to all students enrolled in the UMES SOP.
-These standards shall be followed during all hours in which the School is open to the public (generally 8:00 A.M. to 5:00 P.M., Monday through Friday) and covers any School of Pharmacy facility.
+These standards shall be followed during all hours in which the School is open to the public (generally 8:00 A.M. to 5:00 P.M., Monday through Friday) and covers any UMES facility.